SovietComrad/SkinPack/README.md

 # MUST READ BEFORE USING!!

-Hello Comrade, and thank you for looking into this Skin Pack we have provided for you to blend in and immerse youself into our Soviet society.
+Hello Comrade, and thank you for looking into this Skin Pack we have provided for you to blend in and immerse youself into our communist society.
 There are some things you must know before you try to use this, as well as some rules.